-For the specific case of high emission scenario, the Regional model predicts a more moderate increase in temperature (almost 4°C in the long term period) when compared to the global ensemble.
-With regard to annual precipitation at country level, only some minors changes are predicted by the Regional model in the long-term period.
+For the specific case of the high emission scenario, the Regional model predicts a more moderate increase in temperature (almost 3.5°C in the long term period) when compared to the global ensemble.
+With regard to annual precipitation at the country level, changes are predicted by the Regional model in the long-term period.